-DemographicsNow by eSite Analytics
+1. DemographicsNow by eSite Analytics

 Drive Research uses a secondary data tool called Demographics Now by eSite Analytics to help with these studies.

 Market Analysis in Demographics Now provides access to detailed statistics about virtually any US market.
 The tool offers data on demographics, consumer expenditures, household statistics, psychographics, etc. by target areas.

-Industry Trend Reports
+2. Industry Trend Reports

 These are usually all-encompassing studies for a particular vertical that may highlight its current state and/or forecast changes over the next several years.

+Interested in desk research for yourself?
 Our team at Drive Research has plenty of experience digging through secondary sources to get answers for clients.
-Contact us to see how we may help.

 Contact our full-service market research company to see how we may help.